Posts

 For those of us running G Suite, we may understand that Google has expanded the security footprint and capabilities, but have we altered our configuration to properly protect ourselves?

-The first step in assessing your protections is to understand the risks.
+The first step in assessing your data protections and security is to understand the risks.

 • 91% of attacks start with a phishing email